davidsowerby/takkan/docs/user-guide/takkan-schema.md

 ## PField

-A `PField` is an abstract class representing a "database" field, and also includes a `PPointer` which declares a relationship with one or more other documents.
+A `PField` is an abstract class representing a "database" field, and also includes a `FPointer` which declares a relationship with one or more other documents.

 It is used by a Takkan Script Particle [PParticle](takkan-script.md#particle).